alexfacehead/EasyGPT-3.5/README.md

 It is **very** cheap, requires running a single command, and has interactivity features, logging, and more.

-By employing iterative prompting techniques and tree-of-thought, gpt-3.5-turbo model - which is incredibly cheap to use - produces surprisingly high quality System Messages which can then be used for more powerful models, like gpt-4 or gpt-3.5-turbo-16k.
+By employing iterative prompting techniques and tree-of-thought, the gpt-3.5-turbo-16k model - which is incredibly cheap to use - produces surprisingly high quality System Messages which can then be used for more powerful models, like gpt-4 or gpt-3.5-turbo-16k.

 The results are startling: just one sentence can result in - while slower responses - much cheaper, and equally powerful results as compared to ChatGPT 4, GPT-4-0314, GPT-4 and other state-of-the-art LLMs.